-PWM systems are also available on Agrifac (StrictSprayPlus) and WEEDit Quadro.
-Both of these systems operate at higher frequencies, up to 50 Hz for WEEDit and up to 100 Hz for Agrifac as conditions require.
+PWM systems are also available on Agrifac (StrictSprayPlus), WEEDit Quadro, and BBLeap.
+These systems operate at higher frequencies, up to 50 Hz for WEEDit and up to 100 Hz for Agrifac and BBLeap, as conditions require.

 Spray Quality: Since PWM systems can alter flow rate without affecting spray pressure, the user can select a spray pressure that meets their spray quality goals and expect this spray quality to remain constant throughout the field, regardless of travel speed.